-Where to run in Singapore when you're tired of making loops around your estate
+Where to run and cycle in Singapore when you're tired of making loops around your estate

-Where to run in Singapore when you're tired of making loops around your estate
+Where to run and cycle in Singapore when you're tired of making loops around your estate

 - By SG Staff

-Running could be considered a national pastime, judging from the number of running events mushrooming on the sporting calendar these days.
-And for good reason, too—you don't need any fancy equipment, just yourself and a good ol' pair of running shoes.
-Here, we round up 19 running routes around Singapore that are great for clocking some mileage while taking in the sights.
+Running could be considered a national pastime, and recreational cycling is a great way to go the distance without as much strain.
+So dust off your bikes, put on a good ol' pair of running shoes and head on out.
+Here, we round up 23 running and cycling routes around Singapore that are great for clocking some mileage while admiring the sights.

 An ideal running track for a short workout of around 5km, especially if you’re a resident around this area.
 Run on the well-maintained tracks that stretch from Upper Thomson Road to Marymount Road and Bishan Road.
 A lovely trail to run in the heartlands, and you’ll be able to pass by ponds and open lawns, including a riverside gallery.